 Many people find the sound of rain soothing and romantic and others find its distinctive smell pleasant.
 And if you’re anything like me, then you like the sense of peace and calm you feel when sitting by the window and watching the rain beat against it.
 And all of this is for a good reason: Walking in the rain can do wonders for your mental and physical health.

-Here are 6 health benefits of taking a walk in the rain:
+Here are 6 health benefits of walking in the rain

 1. The air is fresher and cleaner after it rains.

 Atmospheric chemists at MIT have found that the air is cleaner during and after it rains.
 The reason for this is that as a raindrop falls through the atmosphere, it can absorb tens to hundreds of aerosol particles before they hit the ground.
 In this way, pollutants, such as sulfates, soot, and organic particles are cleared from the air.

 2. The smell of rain has a soothing effect.

 Many people like the distinct smell of rain.
 The pleasant scent soothes your mind and body.
 It even has a name – Petrichor.
 The term petrichor was coined in the 1960s by two Australian scientists.

 The smell derives from soil-dwelling bacteria, an oil released from certain plants during dry periods, and ozone when there’s lightning.